ethereum/EIPs/EIPS/eip-fractional_gas_costs.md

 Many computational opcodes will undergo a cost reduction, with new costs suggested by benchmark analyses.
 For example, the cost of DUP and SWAP are reduced from 3 gas to 3000 particles.
 The cost of `ADD` and `SUB` are reduced from 3 gas to 6000 particles.
 The cost of `MUL` is reduced from 5 gas to 5000 particles.

 ## Rationale
 Adoption of fractional gas costs should only be an implementation detail inside the EVM, and not alter the current user experience around transaction gas limits and block gas limits.
-The concept of `particles` need not be exposed to Ethereum users nor most contract authors, but only to EVM implementers and contract authors concerned with optimized gas usage.
+The concept of `particles` need not be exposed to Ethereum users nor most contract authors, but only to EVM implementers and contract developers concerned with optimized gas usage.
 Furthermore, only the EVM logic for charging gas per opcode executed should be affected by this change.
 All other contexts dealing with gas and gas limits, such as block headers and transaction formats, should be unaffected.

 ## Backwards Compatibility
 This change is not backwards compatible and requires a hard fork to be activated.